AnandOjha2407/Amazon_clone/README.md

 # PORTFOLIO

-This is my portfolio website in which all my projects and skills have been mentioned.
+This is a clone of Official Amazon website made with pure HTML and CSS